Yo-yo

 A yo-yo (also spelled yoyo) is a toy consisting of an axle connected to two disks, and a string looped around the axle, similar to a spool.
-It is an ancient toy with proof of existence since 500 BCE.
-The yo-yo was also called a bandalore in the 17th century.
+It is an ancient toy documented since 440 BC.
+It was also called a bandalore in the 17th century.

 It is played by holding the free end of the string known as the handle (by inserting one finger—usually the middle or ring finger—into a slip knot), allowing gravity (or the force of a throw and gravity) to spin the yo-yo and unwind the string (similar to how a pullstring works).
 The player then allows the yo-yo to wind itself back to the player's hand, exploiting its spin (and the associated rotational energy).
 This is often called "yo-yoing" or "playing yo-yo".

 In the simplest play, the string is intended to be wound on the spool by hand; the yo-yo is thrown downward, hits the end of the string then winds up the string toward the hand, and finally the yo-yo is grabbed, ready to be thrown again.
 One of the most basic tricks is called the sleeper, where the yo-yo spins at the end of the string for a noticeable amount of time before returning to the hand.

 Etymology and history

-The word yo probably comes from the Ilocano term yóyo, or a cognate word from the Philippines.

-A Greek vase painting from 440 BC shows a boy playing with a yo-yo (see right).
-Greek records from the period describe toys made out of wood, metal, or painted terra cotta (fired clay).
+Yo-yos were known to the Ancient Greeks, and they appear in several Ancient Greek vase paintings, though the Ancient Greek word for them is unknown.
+Surviving examples from the period exist made of bronze and terra cotta (fired clay), though the most common material was likely wood.
 The terra cotta disks were used to ceremonially offer the toys of youth to certain gods when a child came of age—discs of other materials were used for actual play.

+A Mughal painting from around 1770 shows the use of a string toy that is similar, but not identical, to the modern yo-yo.

+Yo-yos were popular in England around the end of the eighteenth century, where they were commonly called bandalores or bandylores.

+The word yo-yo probably comes from the Ilocano term yóyo, or a cognate word from the Philippines.